airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 $font-size-h6:            ceil(($font-size-base * 0.85)) !default; // ~12px
 ```

 Notice those `!default` flags?
-That `!default` flag means the variables will be set *only* if they don't have a value already.
+That `!default` flag means the variables will be set *only* if they don't already have a value.

 All of the variables assigned in this `_variables.scss` file have a `!default` flag.
 That means we can override any of these variables by assigning our own values before we import Bootstrap.